TFCA Annual Conference Graphic

 William "Bill" Crews - Captain, Garland Fire Department

 William "Bill" Crews has served in the fire service for over 34 years, beginning as a volunteer with the River Oaks Volunteer Fire Department, where he rose to Fire Chief before retiring in 2011.
-Since 1996, he has been with the Garland Fire Department, where he currently serves as a Captain in the Operations Division, a member of the Peer Support Team, and Commander of the Honor Guard.
+Since 1996, he has been with the Garland Fire Department, serving as a Captain in the Operations Division, a member of the Peer Support Team, and Commander of the Honor Guard.

 Bill is deeply committed to firefighter well-being and advocacy.
 He was recently appointed to a six-year term on the Fire Fighter Advisory Committee of the Texas Commission on Fire Protection, starting in January 2025.
 He has led the Garland Fire Fighters Association, IAFF Local 1293, as President for six years and is a trustee for the Texas State Association of Fire Fighters.

 Nationally, Bill represents District 11 on the IAFF Behavioral Health Committee and teaches Peer Support and Resilience Classes across North America as a Master Instructor for the IAFF.
-A respected speaker, he regularly presents at the IAFF Affiliate Leadership Training Conference and the Redmond Health and Safety Symposium.
+He is a respected speaker who regularly presents at the IAFF Affiliate Leadership Training Conference and the Redmond Health and Safety Symposium.

 Bill's career reflects his dedication to leadership, peer support, and the mental health of firefighters.